 What are the practical implications for our organisation?

 - You can sign up to a code of conduct relevant to your data processing activities or sector.
-This could be an extension or an amendment to a current code, or be a brand new code.
+This could be an extension or an amendment to a current code, or a brand-new code.

-- Your customers will be able to view your code membership via the code’s webpage, the ICO’s public register of UK approved codes of conduct and the EDPB’s public register for all codes of conduct in the EU.
+- Your customers will be able to view your code membership via the code’s webpage and the ICO’s public register of UK approved codes of conduct.

 - Once you are assessed as adhering to the code, your compliance with the code will be monitored on a regular basis.
 This monitoring provides assurance that the code can be trusted.
 Your membership can be withdrawn if you no longer meet the requirements of the code, and the monitoring body will notify us of this.